rajdeol/docker-compose-wordpress/README.md

 # wordpress plugin development with docker-compose

-To use this repository you need to install dicker and docker-compose on your machine.
+To use this repository you need to install docker and docker-compose on your machine.

 Clone the repository to your machine
 ```shell